ariporad/hanbot/README.md

 In development, you can run `yarn dev`, which will clean the project, build, and run the bot.
 It will also watch changes, and subsequently recompile the project and reboot the bot.

+**Warning:** If you run the bot in development with the real Discord tokens, it won't prevent the production version from running--the practical effect of which is that the bot will respond to all queries twice.

+## Hosting

+The bot running on Discord as @Hanbot#9541 is hosted on Heroku [here][heroku-live].
+It's owned by Ari Porad ([@ariporad][]) <[ari@ariporad.com]>.
+Feel free to contact him (or ping him on the Discord) if something's gone wrong or if you have questions.

+All commits to `master` on this repo are automatically built by [Travis CI][travis-ci], which compiles the Typescript and deploys to Heroku.
+This usually takes only a few minutes.

 ## License

 Hanbot is licensed under the MIT License: